Au Pair Qualifications

-Once your host family application is complete, Agent Au Pair assigns a placement manager who will work with you closely and assist you throughout the process.
-We have a highly personalized matching process that is specific to each host family.
+Once you complete your basic application information on aupair.com, it becomes your profile which allows you to view au pairs without any payment or documents completed.
+Agent Au Pair will assign a placement manager who will work with you closely and assist you throughout the process.
 The placement manager is there to collaborate with your family, and evaluate specific needs and criteria to help search our database for the perfect au pair.

 For example, you may be seeking an experienced driver who speaks fluent German, or you may be open to the language of the au pair as long as she has experience caring for a 6 month old baby at least 40 hours per week.
 Or perhaps you are seeking a very sporty male au pair, or even an in-country or extension au pair who has lived in the USA for one year already.
 In any case, we will search through our available profiles of pre-screened au pairs and introduce you to those who best fit your criteria.

-Most host families contact the au pair via email and set up a Skype call if they are interested in further contact.
-The family and au pair will continue the “conversation” for about a week or so, then the host family will decide to “match” with the au pair, or “release” the au pair and continue the process.
+Our host families contact the au pair via email and set up a Skype/WhatsApp video call if they are interested in further contact.
+The family and au pair will continue the conversation for about a week or so, then the host family will decide to match with the au pair, or release the au pair and continue the process.
 As you review candidates, you can always adjust your criteria along the way.
-Keep in mind however, that the more open the criteria, the larger the “pool” of au pairs.
+Keep in mind however, that the more open the criteria, the larger the pool of au pairs.

 The placement manager also provides tips for matching and possible inquiries for the au pair to get a better picture of her personality.
 She is available for feedback and assistance throughout the process.